Organ & Church Music at KU

 With degree programs at the bachelor's, master's, and doctoral levels, exceptional facilities and instruments, and distinguished faculty, the University of Kansas offers an extraordinary educational opportunity for anyone wishing to study and pursue careers in organ performance, teaching, or church music

 The University of Kansas offers the following degree programs in organ and church music:

-- B.M. with an emphasis in organ performance or church music
+- Bachelor of Music with an emphasis in organ performance or church music

-- M.M. with a major in organ performance or a major in church music, with either a choral conducting or organ performance emphasis
+- Master of Music with a major in organ performance or a major in church music, with either a choral conducting or organ performance emphasis

-- D.M.A. with a major in organ performance or a major in church music, with either a choral conducting or organ performance emphasis
+- Doctor or Music Arts with a major in organ performance or a major in church music, with either a choral conducting or organ performance emphasis

 Specialized work in the organ curricula includes courses in the history of organ literature and design, organ pedagogy, and seminars on repertory performance practice, the history of organ building, and related topics.
 Specialized work in the church music curricula includes courses in service playing, the history of liturgy, anthem literature, children's choirs, bell choirs, the church and the arts, theological aesthetics, the history of church music, and hymnology.